fwup-home/fwup/README.md

 pipe_write(command)                     | 0.16.0 | Pipe a resource through a command on the host.
 Requires the `--unsafe` flag raw_memset(block_offset, block_count, value) | 0.10.0 | Write the specified byte value repeatedly for the specified blocks raw_write(block_offset, options)        | 0.1.0 | Write the resource to the specified block offset.
-Options include `cipher` and `secret`. trim(block_offset, count)               | 0.15.0 | Discard any data previously written to the range.
+Options include `cipher` and `secret`. reboot_param(args)                      | 1.12.0 | A string that will enqueued to the reboot command if supported trim(block_offset, count)               | 0.15.0 | Discard any data previously written to the range.
 TRIM requests are issued to the device if --enable-trim is passed to fwup. uboot_clearenv(my_uboot_env)            | 0.10.0 | Initialize a clean, variable free U-boot environment uboot_recover(my_uboot_env)             | 0.15.0 | If the U-Boot environment is corrupt, reinitialize it.
 If not, then do nothing